openvinotoolkit/open_model_zoo/demos/segmentation_demo/README.md

 > **NOTE**: Before running the demo with a trained model, make sure the model is converted to the Inference Engine format (\*.xml + \*.bin) using the [Model Optimizer tool](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).

-You can use the following command to do inference on CPU on a camera using a pre-trained semantic-segmentation-adas-0001 network:
+You can use the following command to do inference on CPU on images captured by a camera using a pre-trained semantic-segmentation-adas-0001 network:
 ```sh
 ./segmentation_demo -i 0 -m semantic-segmentation-adas-0001.xml
 ```